wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 kubectl -n rollouts-demo-istio describe analysisrun [...]
 ```

-After a failure, our Rollout is `Degraded`.
-To be able to do anything else, we need to make our Rollout `Healthy` again by changing the desired state back to the previous, stable version.
+After a failure, our rollout is `Degraded`.
+To be able to do anything else, we need to make our rollout `Healthy` again by changing the desired state back to the previous, stable version.
+This ensures that our desired state is aligned with our actual state.

 ```
 kubectl argo rollouts -n rollouts-demo-istio set image istio-rollout "*=argoproj/rollouts-demo:yellow"